 - No required level of exertion, no sweating required

-- Weight bearing IS required (this means you have to be standing on your legs and moving – standing still does not count).
+- Weight bearing IS required (this means you have to be standing on your legs and moving a?? standing still does not count).
 This is not weight lifting.

 - Examples of weight bearing activities: walking, dancing, running, ellipitical, aerobics.
 (Swimming and biking are NON weight bearing and do not build bone)